hchungdelta/Simple_NN_API/NN_v2.0_seq2seq/README.md

 ## training model

-An embarrassingly parallel are implemented automatically in this API (if available).
+An embarrassingly parallel computing is implemented automatically in this API (if available).
 The detail is illustrated in [ML/TrainModel](https://github.com/hchungdelta/Simple_NN_API/tree/master/NN_v2.0_seq2seq/ML/TrainModel)